phunanon/uMod/README.md

     - SameLinkSpam - three of the same link in 5 min
     - SameMessageSpam - six of the same message in 5 min
     - MediaSpam - five media messages in 5 min
+  - **AI Moderator**: an OpenAI-powered moderation feature that times out for five minutes after three strikes
 - Manual Moderation
   - **Tickets**: a ticket system for users to ask for help
     - Allows adding users to the ticket